josephg/egwalker-paper/reg-text.typ

 We think this approach is a fascinating direction for future research in the field of realtime collaborative editing.
 We sincerely hope others build on this work, and find it as interesting and useful as we have.

-= Acknowledgements
+#if not anonymous [
+  #heading(numbering: none, [Acknowledgements])

   This work was made possible by the generous support from Michael Toomim, the Braid community and the Invisible College.
 None of this would have been possible without financial support and the endless conversations we have shared about collaborative editing.
+]

 // We can define the length of each event at both #vp and #ve: